top of page

 Volunteer Spotlight

-What motivated you to start volunteering at the Maritime Museum?
+What motivated you to start volunteering together at the Maritime museum?
+Interest in history, interest in Southport, a desire to support the museum

-List three adjectives to describe yourself Inquisitive, focused, and caring.
+List three adjectives to describe the Maxwells?
+Curious, active, enthused.

 The Cape Fear area is loaded with history.
 If we could add something additional to the Maritime Museum to focus on as an exhibit, what would you choose?
-I would like to see an exhibit on Fort Caswell and its role during war time.
+Actually, we would like to see the State repair and help maintain the existing exhibits and proposals..

 Volunteering at the Maritime Museum is a great way to meet new people, learn new skills, and make a difference in your community.
 Volunteering doesn’t have to involve a long-term commitment or take a huge amount of time out of your busy day.
 Our volunteers commit to a few hours each week, bringing their talents and time to share our maritime history.